 In its vision of the future outlined today (December 13), Highways England said an intelligent network coupled with connected vehicles would improve how efficiently roads are maintained and at the same time improve safety.

 It has also outlined plans to use drones could to fly overhead and report back on incidents, improving response times.

-It also stresses the importance of keeping existing roads properly maintained, and that it does so in a way which minimises disruption to road users and local communities.
+It also stresses the importance of keeping existing roads properly maintained, and that it does so in a way that minimises disruption to road users and local communities.
 The report will be used to inform the Government’s next road investment strategy which begins in 2020.

 Highways England chief executive, Jim O’Sullivan, said: “We are delivering a record £15 billion of government investment to give people safe, efficient and reliable journeys, and provide businesses with the links they need to prosper and grow.

-“Because people’s journeys are important to us we are setting out our high level aspirations which will help ensure the network continues to drive economic growth, jobs and prosperity, and keeps traffic moving today, and into the future.
+“Because people’s journeys are important to us we are setting out our high-level aspirations which will help ensure the network continues to drive economic growth, jobs and prosperity, and keeps traffic moving today, and into the future.